lvs1974/NvidiaGraphicsFixup/README.md

   [NVWebDriverLibValFix](https://github.com/mologie/NVWebDriverLibValFix)
 - Injects IOVARendererID into GPU properties (required for Shiki-based solution for non-freezing Intel and/or any discrete GPU)
 - Allows to use ports HDMI, DP, Digital DVI with audio (Injects @0connector-type - @5connector-type properties into GPU)
+- Fixes interface stuttering on 10.13 (official and web drivers)

 #### Boot-args
 - `-ngfxoff` disables kext loading